jjti/repp/README.md

 defrag fragments -in building_fragments.fa -out vector.json
 ```

-Find fragments to assemble a sequence.
+Find fragments to assemble a vector sequence.
 Use local and/or remote repositories.
 Rank assemblies by cost and number of fragments.

 ```bash
 defrag seq -in seq.fa -dbs "local-repo-1.fa local-repo-2.fa" --addgene --igem -out vectors.json